Diabetes

 PIONEER 6: cardiovascular safety6,7

-Study design: In a double-blind trial, 3183 adult patients with inadequately controlled type 2 diabetes (≥50 years of age with CVD or CKD, or ≥60 with at least 1 CV risk factor) were randomized to RYBELSUS® 14 mg (n=1591) or placebo (n=1592), both once daily and in addition to standard of care for a median observation time of 16 months.
+Study design: In a double-blind trial, 3183 adult patients with inadequately controlled type 2 diabetes at high CV risk (≥50 years of age with CVD or CKD, or ≥60 with at least 1 CV risk factor) were randomized to RYBELSUS® 14 mg (n=1591) or placebo (n=1592), both once daily and in addition to standard of care for a median observation time of 16 months.
 Background antidiabetic therapy included OADs and/or insulin.
 Patients could also be treatment naïve.
 Most patients were also on antihypertensive therapies, lipid-lowering therapies, and antiplatelet or antithrombotic therapy.

 The primary endpoint was the time to first occurrence of MACE, which included CV death, nonfatal myocardial infarction, or nonfatal stroke.